Colombian culture

 Macho culture

-Men like to take their girlfriend or wife with them when they go out and it is less common than in Dutch culture, to go out with a group of men.
-This also has to do with macho culture; men like to show that they are a pareja have.
+Men like to take their girlfriend or wife with them when they go out and it is less common than in other cultures, to go out with a group of men.
+This also has to do with macho culture; men like to show that they are a pareja, that they have a wife or girlfriend.
 Women are used to it, that men take care of them financially and “going Dutch” in a restaurant, is not common.
-Men like to take care of their wife or girlfriend and also consider it normal to pay for the woman.
+Men like to take care of their wife or girlfriend and also consider it normal to pay for the women.
 When a man asks a woman out, she also expects the man to pay for her.

 LGBT